hertze/PoserFrames/README.md

 4. **mask_variant_645**: The style of scanner mask to use with 4:3 images.
 The script comes with two styles, numbered from 1 to 2.
 Initially set to 1.

+5. **mask_variant_67**: The style of scanner mask to use with 6:7 images.
+The script comes with two styles, numbered from 1 to 2.
+Initially set to 1.

 5. **border_width_35mm**: Border width for 35mm format in cropped mode.
 Initially set to 2.

 6. **border_width_645**: Border width for 645 format in cropped mode.
 Initially set to 2.